llecaroz/JOCheckboxTreeTable/README.md

 This example implements:
 - TreeNodeObject for custom rendering on each node
-- TreeTableModel for providing data to be displayed
+- ExtendedTreeTableModel for providing data to be displayed
 - DependenciesModel for declaring dependencies between nodes in PropagatePreservingCheckDependenciesTreeCheckingMode

 Bugs correction